What should my RV insurance cover?

 1. The Type of RV

 There are several different types of RVs but they can essentially be divided into two categories: towable trailers and motorhomes.
-The latter requires special insurance as it is a vehicle itself and is required to have liability coverage by law.
+The latter requires special insurance as it is a vehicle itself and is required to have third-party liability, accident benefits and direct compensation for property damage coverage.

 The size make model age and cost of your RV also affect your coverage options as well as the cost of your insurance premium.
 For example an older RV will cost less to insure but you may have less coverage options due to the unit’s age.